 - Relaxation and meditation

 Women with PCO and PCOS may need a few of the modalities combined and some may need all of them combined together.
 It would all depend on the individual and how bad their presenting symptoms are.
-A healthcare practitioner who has a specialisation in this area will be able to tell you which modalities and therapies will be best for your individual needs.
+A healthcare practitioner who has a special interest in this area of women’s health medicine will be able to tell you which modalities and therapies will be best for your individual needs.

 PCO and PCOS can have long-term and short-term health consequences and some of these can be very serious.
 We need for practitioners and patients to know this.
 Education is key for any disease state and the facts also need to be presented as part of this education as well.